How much homeowners insurance do I need?

 If your home sustains major damage, you could spend weeks or months living in temporary housing while workers repair it.
 Find out how much it will cost for you and your family to rent a home or apartment in your area, or live at a local hotel.
 Homeowners who live in expensive housing markets, such as San Francisco or New York City, may need more additional living expenses coverage than what a standard policy includes.

 If you need to file a claim for damage to your personal property, it can be helpful to create a home inventory.
 This includes:

 - Purchase cost or actual cash value

-- Date and place of purchase
+- Date and place of purchase and receipts, if available

 - Estimated replacement cost